stenflo/judex/README.md

 This challenge has been reappropriated...

-### JUDEX
+### Judex v1.0
-The concept of Judex is a third-level agent.
-While a general referee or arbitrator is considered a second-level agent, such refree may appoint another agent for a dispute.
-The name JUDEX was chosen for the project because the main purpose is to identify arbitration tribunal between two different second-level agents.
-The Judex application allows you to monitor the combined order books from two different crypto exchanges in realtime to assist in the identification of cross-exchange arbirage opportunities.
-The application refreshes the combined order books on a one-second interval and provides visual indicators when arbitrage opportunities arise, illustrating liquidity potential.
+JUDEX is a cross-exchange market analyzer.
+The JUDEX application allows you to monitor the order books from multiple crypto exchanges and identify cross-exchange arbitrages (i.e. bids on one exchange overlap with asks on another).
+The application refreshes the order books on regular intervals and provides visual indicators when cross-exchange arbitrage events occur for a given crypto market.
+Consider a typical exchange that facilitates trades between individual parties A and B, it can be described as a third-party, or an arbitrator for trades.
+Therefore JUDEX is best understood as an agent to the arbitrator, a fourth-party, a utility for analyzing liquidity potential spanning multiple exchanges and an agent for reconciling arbitration tribunals bewteen sperately arbirated realms.

 The definition of JUDEX (Merriam-Webster dictionary):
-1 : a private person appointed in Roman law to hear and determine a case and corresponding most nearly to a modern referee or arbitrator appointed by the court.
+> 1 : a private person appointed in Roman law to hear and determine a case and corresponding most nearly to a modern referee or arbitrator appointed by the court.
-2: JUDGE
+> 2: JUDGE

 *JUDEX, JUDI′CIUM.* A Roman magistratus generally did not investigate the facts in dispute in such matters as were brought before him: he appointed a Judex for that purpose, and gave him instructions. *[[Actio, Interdictum.]](http://penelope.uchicago.edu/Thayer/E/Roman/Texts/secondary/SMIGRA*/Judex.html)*

 ### The Original Challenge: